mozilla/data-docs/src/cookbooks/bigquery/access.md

 - `Telemetry (BigQuery)`
 - `Telemetry Search (BigQuery)`

-Note that queries made from STMO are read-only: you cannot create views or tables.
+> Queries made from STMO are read-only: you cannot create views or tables.

 ### BigQuery Console